ROWAN UNIVERSITY POLICY

 - key elements of the Institution's management plan, including:

-- If the COIC's decision is that the research cannot proceed, the investigator(s), the investigator's Chair, and the RowanSOM Dean will be notified of this decision.
+- If the COIC's decision is that the research cannot proceed, the investigator(s), the investigator, the investigator's Chair, Director of Research Compliance, Vice President for Research, and the Senior Associate Research Dean will be notified of this decision.
 The funding agency or sponsor will be notified of the existence of the conflict of interest prior to any expenditure of any funds under the Funding Agreement and in the case of a PHS award, with an Initial Report as described above.

-- If the final decision is that a conflict of interest exists but can go forward under conditions specified, the RowanSOM Research Dean shall note this interest in an initial report to the PHS funding agency or sponsor of the identification of the conflict of interest prior to the expenditure of any funds under the Funding Agreement.
-If the final decision includes conditions or restrictions to manage, reduce or eliminate the conflict, the RowanSOM Research Dean shall provide within the initial report to the funding agency or sponsor details of how the conflict of interest has been eliminated or acceptably managed or reduced.
+- If the final decision is that a conflict of interest exists but can go forward under conditions specified, the Office of Research Compliance shall note this interest in an initial report to the PHS funding agency or sponsor of the identification of the conflict of interest prior to the expenditure of any funds under the Funding Agreement.
+If the final decision includes conditions or restrictions to manage, reduce or eliminate the conflict, the Office of Research Compliance shall provide within the initial report to the funding agency or sponsor details of how the conflict of interest has been eliminated or acceptably managed or reduced.

 - Whenever an Investigator discloses a significant financial interest that was not previously disclosed or, for whatever reason, was not previously reviewed by the COIC during an ongoing research project (or was not timely reviewed or reported by a subrecipient), the COIC shall, within sixty days: review the significant financial interest; determine whether it is related to the research; determine whether a financial conflict of interest exists; and, if so implement a management plan that shall specify the actions that have been, and will be, taken to manage such financial conflict of interest going forward